pure-data/pure-data/md/slop-tilde.md

-Here the abs~ object takes the input's absolute value (known in electronics as "rectification") and the slop~ object is set to have no linear region at all, but a rise region with an infinite (1e9) cutoff (so that it follows a rise in teh input instantly), and a decay region with a controllable cutoff frequency that sets the speed of the decay.
+Here the abs~ object takes the input's absolute value (known in electronics as "rectification") and the slop~ object is set to have no linear region at all, but a rise region with an infinite (1e9) cutoff (so that it follows a rise in the input instantly), and a decay region with a controllable cutoff frequency that sets the speed of the decay.
 Here is the response to the same rectangular pulse input as the example above: